dmtshsh/dmtshsh.github.io/README.md

 - mechanics restoration, cleaning, and lubrication
 - electronic control system design and programming
 - integration with the museum weather station for change counting.
-It is more than 9000 changes now!
+It is now more than 9,000 changes!

 ![lamp changer](/img/lamp_changer1.jpg ){: style="height:400px"}    ![lamp changer](/img/lamp_changer2.jpg ){: style="height:400px"}